-Now, before anyone starts attacking me: I am not anti Alcoholics Anonymous.
+Now, before anyone starts attacking me: I am not anti-Alcoholics Anonymous.
 A.A. introduced me to recovery and gave me Twelve Steps on which to rebuild my life, that saved my life.
-But I do believe at some point in recovery everyone comes face to face with God and has make a decision follow or don’t follow.
-That decision in my opinion determines how and where we spend recovery.
+But I do believe at some point in recovery everyone comes face to face with God and has made a decision follow or don’t follow.
+That decision, in my opinion, determines how and where we spend recovery.

 For me, I believe I reached that place in my recovery whilst attending Alcoholics Anonymous and I started searching for my One True Higher Power and when I couldn’t find him led me to relapse and searching for Him outside of A.A.

 Armed with Living Life Recovery I commenced a Living Life Recovery group at Ferntree Gully Salvation Army and over the years, with various degrees of success and under the banner of numerous different group names Living Life Recovery, Alcoholics Anonymous, Alcoholics Victorious, Overcomers Outreach, Celebrate Recovery.
 The thing I have noticed over the years is that God keeps leading me back to Living Life Recovery.
 From Him, I received The Twelve Steps The Preamble.

 Today my God-given purpose is to introduce people to personal relationship with the Holy Spirit through the process of recovery, using the tools of Life Recovery God has given to me> If you are someone who thinks Living Life Recovery is the answer for you, someone you love or a friend get in touch and let’s work out together how we can make it a reality in your life.